State of Emergency, 'It's not over': All roads into Dunedin to stay closed overnight

 • A wide area of South Dunedin, including areas around Surrey St, Forbury Rd, and Hillside Rd, have experienced flooding overnight, with people reporting water in their houses.

-• We are continuing to advise residents in South Dunedin to self-evacuate and get to higher ground if they feel unsafe.
+• Residents in South Dunedin should self-evacuate and get to higher ground if they feel unsafe.
 If they have friends or whānau they can stay with, they should go there first.

-• We ask that if people have no reason to be in the area, then they need to stay away unless checking on relatives or helping with any evacuation.
+• People with no reason to be in the area need to stay away unless checking on relatives or helping with any evacuation.

 • A water pipeline that supplies drinking water to residents of Otago Peninsula ruptured around 1.30am.
 The pipeline has been isolated near Irvine Road, The Cove.
 Alternative water supply options for these areas are being investigated.